Sigma Conso: Currency issues and consolidated cash flow statement

 In conclusion, the few examples presented in this article show how difficult it is to create a consolidated cash flow statement, whereas it’s relatively easy to produce a statutory cash flow statement.

-We sometimes forget that it shouldn’t juggle with the concepts of currency exchange, intercompany transactions, securities and stockholders’ equity elimination entries, account consolidation methods, etc.
+We sometimes forget that it shouldn’t juggle with the concepts of currency translation, intercompany transactions, securities and stockholders’ equity elimination entries, account consolidation methods, etc.

 Fortunately, current consolidation software enables fairly automatic configuration of the consolidated cash flow statement.
 However, given the complexity of the task, manual intervention by the consolidation manager is often still required to prepare this statement.